cyian-1756/nsfw_game_updater/GUI/readme.md

 - Syncing every user's databases
 - Automatic unzipping/install of the games to the specified installation directory
 - Scrape reddit r/lewdgames and r/nsfwgaming for updates, and new releases to add them to the database
+- A search engine to filter out games you don't want.

 ### Planned :